SocialGouv/cdtn-monolog/README.md

 ## Log storage

-### Backup

-We use Azure blob to store daily dumps of the Matomo content.
-Downloading the data from Matomo and pushing it to Azure is done through a bash script `dump_matomo_yesterday.sh` executed from the Azure Docker image.

 ### `ingest`

 The `ingest` task takes a Matomo dump file in `data/`, convert it, and push the actions to Elastic.
-The `download_dump.sh` script allows you to get a dump file from Azure.

 ```console
 ELASTICSEARCH_URL=xxxx API_KEY=yyyy yarn monolog ingest data/